Abortion laws in Europe - legal rollbacks and progress

 Abortion is now allowed up to 12 weeks of pregnancy, and later where the foetus has a terminal condition, or the woman's health is at risk.

-This article was updated on June 18, 2025 to reflect developments in Britain and Poland with edits throughout.
+This article was updated on Tuesday September 2, 2025 9:15 GMT at to reflect developments in the European Union with edits throughout.

 (Reporting by Emma Batha and Joanna Gill; Editing by Lyndsay Griffiths, Jon Hemming, Helen Popper and Ellen Wulfhorst.)